Call for Workshop Proposals

 - Download the Call for Workshop Proposals.
 This is a PDF version of the information below plus a workshop proposal checklist to assist you with the submission of your proposal

-Attendees represent many different voices, working in varying arenas: parenting education, family support, child abuse prevention and child protective services, intervention and treatment, domestic violence, early childhood education, health care, mental health, legal services, schools and in the home as parents.
-Their common vision is to build a world where all children grow in healthy and nurturing homes, schools, neighborhoods and communities.
+Attendees include service providers, program supervisors and administrators, advocates, parents and other caregivers.
+They bring diverse ideas and rich sources of inspiration.
+They work in varied settings that include parenting education, family support, child abuse prevention and child protective services, intervention and treatment, early childhood education, domestic violence, health care, mental health, legal services, schools and in the home as parents.
+A passion and inspiration to create a world where all children thrive unites them.

 Workshop tracks include: